iotaledger/uni-resolver-driver-iota/README.md

 ## Network Configuration

-The resolver supports three network types:
+The resolver supports the 3 official IOTA networks as well as a custom one:

+- Mainnet
 - Testnet
 - Devnet
 - Custom

-NOTE: Mainnet is not supported yet.

 ### Environment Variables